Forschungszentrum Neuroimmunologie

 0234/322 92 80

-Arbeitsgruppe Motte/Gisevius
+Arbeitsgruppe Motte/Gisevius/Salmen

 Einfluss der Ernährung und des Darm Mikrobioms auf die Krankheitsentstehung sowie den Verlauf der Multiplen Sklerose (MS)